An injective Model for Twisted Derived Categories and Curved Koszul Triality

 is a quasi-isomorphism for all $A$-modules of the form $V=Hom^\tau(A,W)$ for some some finite dimensional $\check{B}A$-contramodule $W$.

 \item The class of cofibrations is given by the class of injections of CDG $A$-modules.
 In particular, every CDG $A$-module is cofibrant with respect to this model structure.

-\item The class of fibrations is given by the maps having the right lifting property with respect to trivial cofibrations. \end{enumerate} It is Quillen equivalent to the contraderived model structure on the category of CDG $\check{B}A$-contramodules and its homotopy category is naturally equivalent to the compactly generated derived category of the second kind $D^\text{II}_c(A)$ defined in \cite[Theorem 3.7]{GuanLazarev}. \end{thmx}
+\item The class of fibrations is given by the maps having the right lifting property with respect to trivial cofibrations. \end{enumerate} It is Quillen equivalent to the contraderived model structure on the category of CDG $\check{B}A$-contramodules and its homotopy category is naturally equivalent to the twisted derived category $D^\text{II}_c(A)$ defined in \cite[Theorem 3.7]{GuanLazarev}. \end{thmx}

-The model category defined above will be denoted $A\mhyphen mod_{ctr}^\text{II}$.
+The model category defined above will be denoted $A\mhyphen mod_{inj}^\text{II}$.
 This new model structure is then used to prove a curved, non-conilpotent version of the above mentioned Koszul triality.

 \begin{thmx}[Corollary~\ref{cor:curvedtriality}] We have the following commutative triangle of equivalences of triangulated categories.

 \end{thmx}